twing-media/coco/README.md

   'Now you can really '.write(inSubtleColors);

   /// go crazy with your console!❤️
-  'go crazy with your console! ❤️'.print(inColorfulLetters);
+  'go crazy with your console! ❤️'.print(inColourfulLetters);
 }

 ```